 An ACTCM diploma distinguishes you in the field.
 Hands-on clinical experience and comprehensive coursework prepare you to practice the best patient-centered care.

 Our grads are sought after by hospitals, clinics, and universities.
-We also boast one of the highest pass rates on the licensure exam.

 Our faculty are student-focused, engaged mentors who specialize in today’s most pressing issues, including women’s health and pain management.